Mattds825/Wayne-Enterprises/README.md

 -> Used [Animasta](https://animista.net/play/text/tracking-in/tracking-in-contract) for text tracking in animation css code

 -> Followed this [tutorial](https://www.youtube.com/watch?v=sORoAeGhlj0) to make the elements animate on scroll in main.js file

+-> read this [thread](https://stackoverflow.com/questions/49268352/preload-font-awesome) and this [article](https://blog.pragmatists.com/optimise-your-website-in-5-simple-steps-ce7b88dd3778) to better understand how to optimize my imports

 ### Techonologies and Tools Used